ddbullfrog/mc-docs.zh-cn/articles/cosmos-db/how-to-migrate-from-bulk-executor-library.md

            }

            AggregateException innerExceptions = itemResponse.Exception.Flatten();
-           CosmosException cosmosException = innerExceptions.InnerExceptions.FirstOrDefault(innerEx => innerEx is CosmosException) as CosmosException;
+           if (innerExceptions.InnerExceptions.FirstOrDefault(innerEx => innerEx is CosmosException) is CosmosException cosmosException)
-           if (cosmosException != null)
            {
                return new OperationResponse<T>()
                {